168 Hours Book Summary I Take control of your Time

 Author – Laura Vanderkam

-Genre – Self- help Book
+Genre – Self-help Book

 Published in – 2010

-Have you come across people who say that they want to pursue things like side hustle for extra income, start their own business but can’t quit a job, wants to pursue a hobby they left long back, write a book, paint, spend more time with family, travel places, participate in voluntary work to name a few and can’t do it for THEY DON’T HAVE TIME?
+Have you come across people who say that they want to pursue things like a side hustle for extra income, start their own business but can’t quit a job, want to pursue a hobby they left long back, write a book, paint, spend more time with family, travel places, participate in voluntary work to name a few and can’t do it for THEY DON’T HAVE TIME?

 About the Author